5 Things to Know About Small Business Data Breaches

 - They’re costly.
-If several records are compromised, you could easily be looking at of thousands of dollars in expenses.
+If several records are compromised, you could easily be looking at hundreds of thousands of dollars in expenses.
 These expenses can include legal fees; costs to upgrade or replace your POS system (depending on the source of the breach) or even a forensic examination.
 Some of the more serious small business data breaches have led businesses to close.
 For those that do stay open, it can be costly to repair the damage to their reputation and restore customers’ trust.

 - They have multiple causes.
 Small businesses can experience a data breach in a number of different ways.
 In 2020, 70% of breaches were caused by external sources.
 Phishing scams top the list.
 Phishing is a tactic scammers use to contact others by email, phone or text– acting as a legitimate institution – to lure them into providing sensitive data.
 Another popular method for hackers is to install spyware to get into your system to steal private information.